ctu-mrs/ctu-mrs.github.io/docs/system/custom_configs.md

 This file is supposed to override the defaults for a particular UAV platform.
 Usually, this file is provided by us with each simulated (and realword) UAV.
-The platform configs are stored in a location logically close the the source of the simulated UAV, e.g.,
+The platform configs are stored in a location logically close to the source of the simulated UAV, e.g.,

 * In [mrs_uav_gazebo_simulation](https://github.com/ctu-mrs/mrs_uav_gazebo_simulation/tree/master/ros_packages/mrs_uav_gazebo_simulation/config/mrs_uav_system) for our Gazebo simulation,
 * In [mrs_multirotor_simulator](https://github.com/ctu-mrs/mrs_multirotor_simulator/tree/master/config/mrs_uav_system) for our MRS simulation,